watts-on-root/ASCD_Enclosure/README.md

 You will also need some jumper wires or similar to connect the display as the onboard connector will no longer reach.

+For completeness, I have also included the stl file for the bezel, although it is of no use for the standard build.